Intel-Media-SDK/MediaSDK/doc/mediasdk-man.md

 Intel® Media Software Development Kit – SDK, further referred to as the SDK, is a software development library that exposes the media acceleration capabilities of Intel platforms for decoding, encoding and video processing.
 The API library covers a wide range of Intel platforms.

 This document describes the SDK API.

+SDK version 1.35 supposed to be last in 1.xx series.
+Successor API is oneVPL https://docs.oneapi.com/versions/latest/onevpl/index.html

 ## Document Conventions